sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-09-16-more-turkey.md

 The next week we continued with our newly adapted loose routine.
 We do some school in the morning, usually writing, head out to run around or go to the family center and then do math and reading in the afternoon.
 There is a part of me that wants the kids to still do worksheets here and there because they will have to do them next year in school, but the other part of me (and Dan) wants to teach with what is around us.
 I agree this is better and what we had done all summer, especially since when else will you get to go see the walls of Constantinople after reading about them, but I worry about Sam being able to focus in school next year.
 Well, we’ll worry about that later, I guess.
 Seriously, that kid’s butt can not stay in a chair!

 So as a family, we are loving learning about the area we are in.
 Essays on Mesopotamia, a newly found interest to go to Paris to see Hammurabi’s code (what?
-There’s more to see there than the Eifel Tower?), learning countries names and capitals, documenting all the cats on campus, learning about the Mongols, the ancient silk road, the world’s first tablets…hint: not apple brand.
+There’s more to see there than the Eiffel Tower?), learning countries names and capitals, documenting all the cats on campus, learning about the Mongols, the ancient silk road, the world’s first tablets…hint: not apple brand.
 Sam and Ben have field journals they bring with them where they can jot down notes or sketch something they see.
 Some days it’s not in the cards with Ben where he just wants to look around, but Sam loves that journal!
 And I’m learning a ton!

 ![Alt text](/images/travel3/PXL_20231025_171038944.jpg)